 I’m a highly experienced London-based artists’ model, available for life, portrait and photographic work.
-I don’t produce images myself, but various people have tagged me here on Instagram and there’s also a collection of pics on Facebook.
+I don’t produce images myself, but there’s a collection of pics on Facebook (scroll down past the comments) and various people have tagged me here on Instagram.

 Health policy, HIV surveys and stuff